NaincyGupt/SDETInterviewPrep/SKIP_LEVEL/Behavioral.md

 ---

 ## “Give an example of when you worked as part of a team to achieve a goal.”
-Here's a polished STAR-format answer based on your FUDGE release experience:

 ### Situation